Neofonie/frontend-resources/README.md

 * [Web Developer Roadmap 2018](https://github.com/kamranahmedse/developer-roadmap) the paths that you can take and the technologies that you would want to adopt in order to become a frontend, backend or a devops.
 * [Superhero.js](http://superherojs.com/) A stylish list of online resources to learn and understand the basics of JavaScript (ES5), how to organize code, which tools to use, etc. A very good starting point for the beginner and intermediate frontend developer.
 * [JavaScript the right way](http://jstherightway.org/) Another resource for beginners and intermediate developers.
+* [You don't know JS](https://github.com/getify/You-Dont-Know-JS) A free series of books on JS.
+A little dated, but still worth a read.
+* [Eloquent JavaScript](https://eloquentjavascript.net/) A beginner-friendly resource from which even the experienced developer might learn a thing or two.
+* [Modular JavaScript Book Series](https://github.com/mjavascript) "An open effort to improve our collective understanding of writing robust, well-tested, and modular applications"

 ## Magazines